Klathmon/imagemin-webpack-plugin/README.md

 **default**: `{ sources: [], destination: null }`

 Include any external images (those not included in webpack's compilation assets) that you want to be parsed by imagemin.
 If a destination value is not supplied the files are optimized in place.
+You can optionally set either of these to a function which will be invoked at the last possible second before optimization to grab files that might not exist at the time of writing the config (see #37 for more info).

 Example: